Reducing Global Food Waste One Smart Label at a Time

 How Ambiq Can Help

 Ambiq is fully committed to reducing carbon footprints through technology.
-It’s a leading producer of energy-efficient microprocessors (MCUs) and systems-on-a-chip (SoCs), and its technology lies at the heart of many of today’s most innovative IoT solutions.
+It’s a leading producer of energy-efficient systems on a chip (SoCs), and its technology lies at the heart of many of today’s most innovative IoT solutions.
 Flexible labels embedded with SoCs like Ambiq’s Apollo make it possible to track, store, and share data for highly efficient farming and transportation.
 By supplying the core components that power many of the essential solutions used to tackle food waste, Ambiq can help the planet reduce its overall carbon footprint and develop a connected, sustainable future.